 SPA POOL: IN PROGRESS

-The State of Illinois Department of Public Health (IDPH) requires pool renovations to have an IDPH permit.
-The permit requires calculations and stamped drawings prepared by a professional aquatic engineer.
 The Streamwood Park District entered into a contract last July with WT Aquatic Engineering and the process is nearly complete.
-The District has also submitted a grant application for the project in the amount of $300,000 to the State of Illinois’ Department of Economic Opportunity (DCEO).
-These funds, when awarded, will cover most of the anticipated project budget cost of $350,000.
+The District has received a grant application for the project in the amount of $300,000 to the State of Illinois’ Department of Economic Opportunity (DCEO).
+These funds will cover most of the anticipated project budget cost of $350,000.
 The Streamwood Park District would like to thank Illinois Representative Fred Crespo for his assistance in securing the state funding.

-LAP AND ACTIVITY POOLS: IN PROGRESS
+LAP AND ACTIVITY POOLS: COMPLETED